sauli-luoto/aswe-copilot-2025/docs/exercises/exercise-5-spec-driven-development.md

 Spec Kit installs **slash commands** in Copilot Chat.
 After setup, type `/` in Copilot Chat to see commands like `/speckit.specify`, `/speckit.plan`, etc. These commands guide you through the spec-driven workflow.

+### Quick start
+You can use the Spec Kit quick start guide [here](https://github.com/github/spec-kit/blob/main/docs/quickstart.md) for more details on installation and setup.

 ---

 ## Setup